kkent030315/evil-mhyprot-cli/README.md

 # Overview

-What we can do with this driver is as follows:
+What we can do with this CLI is as follows:

 - Read/Write any memory from kernel
 - Read/Write any memory from usermode